SavannahF/rooster_report/README.md

 ## Description

-The purpose of this project is to create a weather application that allows a user to save data for each city searched, using local storage.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery and the [Moment.js](https://momentjs.com/) library to work with date and time.
+The purpose of this project is to create a weather application that allows a user to save data for each city searched, using local storage and the OpenWeather API.

 <!-- Published URL -->